-(EMRCD) acts as an independent local liaison between federal government and local landowners.
+East Merced Resource Conservation District acts as an independent local liaison between federal government and local landowners.
 We work closely with the USDA Natural Resources Conservation Service ( NRCS — formerly the Soil Conservation Service).
-EMRCD develops conservation projects and pursues funding to assist landowners with meeting conservation objectives and/or regulatory compliance.
+EMRCD develops projects involving other local conservation districts and conservation workgroups.
+We pursue funding to assist landowners with meeting conservation objectives and/or regulatory compliance.

-EMRCD addresses a wide variety of conservation issues such as water and air quality, wildlife habitat restoration, soil erosion control, conservation education, the preservation and awareness of nature and natural resources.
+Resource Conservation Districts (RCDs) are the states’ only grassroots conservation delivery system that identifies local conservation problems and guides solutions on a voluntary basis.
+RCDs addresses a wide variety of conservation issues such as water and air quality, wildlife habitat restoration, soil erosion control, conservation education, the preservation and awareness of nature and natural resources.
 In California, RCDs are “special districts” organized under the state Public Resources Code, Division 9.
 Each district has a locally elected or appointed volunteer board of directors made up of landowners or their designee in that district.

 Issues of concern in the watershed include: urbanization, water quality, habitat degradation, invasive species, and pesticide, herbicide and fertilizer run-off.